seerbio/radiant-fulcrum-gui/README.md

 Yes!
 The app runs on Windows, macOS, and Linux.

+### Does this work on my M-series Mac?

+Yes!
+This app, Pythia, and Scry are all designed to run natively on ARM processors like the Apple M-series.

+### Does this work on my older Intel Mac?

+Yes!
+We also provide an Intel build for Mac.

 ### Do I need to install anything besides the app?

 You'll need Docker installed to run the workflows.
 [Get Docker here](https://docs.docker.com/get-docker/).